Resources

 Manage My Pain, available in “Lite” (free) and “Pro” ($3.99 one-time fee) versions

-This app is designed to help track changes in the intensity and quality of pain as well as changes in medications and other interventions.
-Reports can be printed out for personal records and for sharing with treating providers.
+This app is designed to help track changes in the intensity and quality of pain and changes in medications and other interventions.
+Reports can be printed out for personal records and shared with treating providers.